-Keywords: [Using Teaching Aids, Learning Resources, Ability to Construct Knowledge, Chemistry Learning, Atoms Subject}
+Keywords: Using Teaching Aids, Learning Resources, Ability to Construct Knowledge, Chemistry Learning, Atoms Subject.

 1. INTRODUCTION

 The ability to construct knowledge is an individual's ability to actively build or form new knowledge based on previous experiences, interactions, and understanding (Zabolotna et al., 2023).
 This means that knowledge is not something that is passively received from outside, but rather the result of an active cognitive process in which individuals interpret, organise, and compile information into a complete and meaningful understanding for themselves.
 This process involves several abilities such as remembering experiences, comparing information to find similarities and differences, and evaluating these experiences in order to form new understanding or knowledge, as well as motor activities such as practical work or project-based learning that can build students' knowledge (Pratami, 2024).